wri/ndc/June 28/GUY-NDC-EN-AP.md

-### Conditional contributions
+#### Conditional contributions

 Given the requisite support, Guyana will undertake actions in the following areas:

-•       Implementation of the CRSAP.
+* Implementation of the CRSAP.

-•       Upgrading infrastructure and other assets to protect against flooding.
+*  Upgrading infrastructure and other assets to protect against flooding.

-•       Mangrove restoration.
+*  Mangrove restoration.

-•       Hinterland Adaptation Measures.
+*  Hinterland Adaptation Measures.

-•       Development and implementation of Early Warning Systems.
+*  Development and implementation of Early Warning Systems.

-•       Enhanced  weather  forecasting  including  microclimate studies  and  localized forecasting.
+*  Enhanced  weather  forecasting  including  microclimate studies  and  localized forecasting.

-•       Development and introduction of crop varieties which are:
+*  Development and introduction of crop varieties which are:

--   Flood resistant,
+    *  Flood resistant,

-  [//]: #page12

--   Drought tolerant,
+    *  Drought tolerant,

--   Disease resistant.
+    *  Disease resistant.

-•       Develop  environmental  and  climate  change  awareness  programmes  at  all levels.
+*  Develop  environmental  and  climate  change  awareness  programmes  at  all levels.

-•       Developing innovative financial risk management and insurance measures.
+*  Developing innovative financial risk management and insurance measures.

-#### Means of Implementation
+### Means of Implementation

 In order to implement its conditional adaptation actions, including infrastructural development works, Guyana will require an estimated US$ 1.6 Billion in the period to 2025.

-[^1]:  Guyana‟s most recent GHG inventory was completed for this year and is contained in our second national communication to the UNFCCC.
+[^1]:  Guyana's most recent GHG inventory was completed for this year and is contained in our second national communication to the UNFCCC.

  [//]: #page13